The Perils of cheap, budget web hosting

 We have been building websites for over 15 years and when we built some of our earliest websites we used various different web hosting companies, the same kind of companies that you see advertised on TV and radio these days, GoDaddy, 1&1, HostGator, Fasthosts etc.

-We have used more than 20 different web hosting companies over the years, so we have a very good idea of how large web hosting companies perform generally, and the strengths and weaknesses they have.
+We also still encounter these large web hosting companies even today, through websites we have inherited or replaced for clients, so we have a very good idea of how large web hosting companies perform generally, and the weaknesses their products have.

 If your website is expected to receive low to moderate numbers of visitors, and you do not have any industry specific or corporate concerns regarding security of data, then it’s likely your website will be on shared hosting.
 The quality of service you will receive on shared hosting can differ hugely from provider to provider.

-A large well-known web hosting company will cram as many accounts as they can onto a shared server to maximise profit, and they will charge very low prices for these services.
+A large well-known web hosting company will cram as many accounts as they can onto a shared server to maximise profit, and they may charge very low prices for these services (initially at least).
 The two major problems that you can run into here are too many restrictions on resources, or not enough restrictions on resources.

 A web host may impose very strict restrictions on what your website can do and what resources are available to it so that they can ensure your website (or someone else’s website) doesn’t bring the whole server down and affect hundreds of other customers.